cirius-nix/cirius-nix/Readme.md

 ## Intro

 My nix configuration offers:<br>
 - Supported MacOS / NixOS.
-For MacOS, seamlessly integrated and managed Nix through [Nix-Darwin](https://github.com/LnL7/nix-darwin).
+For MacOS, seamlessly integrated and managed Nix by [Nix-Darwin](https://github.com/LnL7/nix-darwin).
 - Configured Nixvim with required plugins for development.
 - Secrets will be managed by [SOPS](https://github.com/Mic92/sops-nix) by default.
 - Supported Templates & Devshells to manage needed packages + package's versions for earch projects.